-How to pick the right loan when its comes to selecting a guarantor or payday loan it can often be stressful decision.
+How to pick the right loan when its comes to selecting a payday loan it can often be stressful decision.
 Be sure to consider the following factors before you make your decision.

 Loan Term / Duration